luisenricke/BotonPanico/assets/SystemDesign.md

 - From the notification created you can stop the alert
 - Put a counter when alert was triggered
 - If the alert was triggered in the notifications you can cancel it
+- When the alert is triggered vibrate and send messages to all contacts highlighted(personal/location)

 ### Alerts

 - If no alert has been triggered yet, put a message centered on the screen
-- When the alert is triggered vibrate and send messages(personal/location)
+- If there is no contact in the alert, put a message centered on the screen
+- Show alert list
+- See alert detail[date, time, location]
-- List all alert triggered [date, time, sending status]
+- Show alert contact list[contact name, message sent, status]
+- Delete alert
 - Check if the message was sent or not [status]

 ### Contacts